-The College has no formal Reserves Policy but recognises the importance of reserves in the financial stability of any organisation, and ensures that there are adequate reserves to support the College's core activities.
+The College has a formal Reserves Policy and recognises the importance of reserves in the financial stability of any organisation and ensures that there are adequate reserves to support the College's core activities.
 The College reserves include £nil held as restricted reserves.
-As at the balance sheet date the Income and Expenditure reserve stands at negative £1,000 (2019: £2,596,000), the reduction being due to the impairment in the LGPS pension liabilities following FRS102.
+As at the balance sheet date the Income and Expenditure reserve stands at £6.664m (2021: £192,000).
 It is the Corporation's intention to increase reserves over the life of the strategic plan through the generation of moderate annual operating surpluses for future investment into teaching and learning.

-CURRENT AND FUTURE DEVELOPMENT AND PERFORMANCEFinancial health
+CURRENT AND FUTURE DEVELOPMENT AND PERFORMANCE